 All coffees, teas, and espressos are certified kosher.
-Most K-Cup® packs are Kosher Certified Pareve.
+Most K-Cup® pods are Kosher Certified Pareve.
 The only exceptions are the:

 1. Hot Cocoa beverages, which are certified kosher – Dairy

-2. Café Escapes® packs are not kosher certified.
+2. Café Escapes® pods are not kosher certified.

-3. Hot cocoa K-Cup® packs, which are certified Kosher-Dairy.
+3. Hot cocoa K-Cup® pods, which are certified Kosher-Dairy.

-When a hot cocoa K-Cup® packs is brewed in a Keurig brewer, the brewer converts from Kosher Pareve to Kosher-Dairy and any subsequent K-Cups brewed in this brewer would be classified Kosher-Dairy.
-If you want your Keurig brewer to remain Kosher Pareve, you'll need a second Keurig brewer for brewing hot cocoa K-Cup® packs.
+When a hot cocoa K-Cup® pods is brewed in a Keurig brewer, the brewer converts from Kosher Pareve to Kosher-Dairy and any subsequent K-Cups brewed in this brewer would be classified Kosher-Dairy.
+If you want your Keurig brewer to remain Kosher Pareve, you'll need a second Keurig brewer for brewing hot cocoa K-Cup® pods.
 Using a second K-Cup holder will not keep the brewer Kosher Pareve.